 Gender Discrimination in the Workplace Statistics

 Gender discrimination in the workplace means that an employee or an applicant is treated differently or less politely because of their gender.
-That includes not being hired, being paid less or evaluated more harshly, being passed over for a promotion or training opportunities, and much more.
-Transgender people are the most vulnerable category when it comes to severe discrimination and harassment in the workplace.
+That includes hiring bias (not being hired), being paid less or evaluated more harshly, being passed over for a promotion or training opportunities, and much more.

 1. 4 out of 10 women in the United States confirm they have faced discrimination at a certain point in their career because of their gender.